pkoenders/portfolio2020/src/content/projects-md/lynn-pronk/lynn-pronk-portraits.md

 <div class="description">

 A portfolio design and build for a portrait artist.
-Displaying the artwork at its best, fitting the browser window where possible was a client request and able to zoom in on images.
+Displaying the artwork at its best, fitting the browser window where possible and the ability to zoom on images was the client request/requirement.

 The client also requested a straight forward, easy to use Content Management System as the technical skills of the client are proudly not the best.